inourhansalah/Chinook-Music-Store-/README.md

-SQL Server, Python, and Power BI Data Analysis Project Project Overview
+1-SQL Server, Python, and Power BI Data Analysis Project Project Overview
 This project demonstrates how to analyze and visualize data efficiently using a combination of SQL Server, Python, and Power BI.
 The project covers: